rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 For years Linux distributions have used a `Package Manager` to install applications.
 On linux, Applications were called packages.
 The problem with package managers is that Debian/Ubuntu used a different package manager than Redhat/Centos, which used a different package manager than Arch, which used a different package manager than SUSE.
 And on and on.
 This meant any developer who wanted to create Linux applications had to create packages for every manager.
 That was not popular with developers and held Desktop Linux adoption back.

-We will cover terminal tools later.
-In this section we will learn how to install graphical tools using `Flatpaks`, `Snaps` and `Appimages`

 ----------------------------------------------------------------

 ## Snaps vs Flatpak vs Appimage